Eurovision Song Contest 2010: Semi-final 1

-The first semi-final took place on 25 May 2010.
+The first semi-final took place on 25 May 2010 at 21:00 CEST.
+All the countries competing in this semi-final were eligible to vote, plus France, Germany, and Spain.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the final.
-France, Germany, and Spain voted in this semi-final.